ysard/ebusd_configuration_chaffoteaux_bridgenet/home_assistant_integration/README.md

 # How to install Home Assistant integration ?

-The goal is to have a complete control of the device on solutions like Home Asssitant.I assume that you have a working installation of an MQTT server like Mosquitto or have it installed as an addon to Home Assistant.
+The goal is to have a complete control of the device on solutions like Home Asssitant. eBusd will take care of publishing most of the sensors with their respective read/write status.

+I assume that you have a working installation of an MQTT server like Mosquitto, or have it installed as an addon to Home Assistant.
-eBusd will take care of publishing most of the sensors with their respective read/write status.
+If you compiled ebusd yourself, make sure the `libmosquitto-dev` was installed before the compilation.
+If not, the support of MQTT will be disabled by default.

 Some bugs remain (04/2023):